maleckicoa/Sparkify-Project/README.md

 The goal is to use the customer data to predict customer Churn.<br>

 The Project code is inside the .ipynb Notebook.<br>
-The Notebook consistist of following parts:
+The Notebook consists of following parts:

-- Module import and Module installation
+- Importing PySpark modules; Installation of some Python modules
 - PySpark session creation
 - Data Import
 - Data Cleaning